Ghatotkacha: Birth and early life

 On the burning of the Lakshagriha, the Pandavas escape through a tunnel and reach a forest.
 While they were sleeping, the rakshasa chief Hidimba in the forest sees the Pandavas from the top of a tree, and he appoints his sister Hidimbi to bring them to him for food.
 Hidimbi goes to the Pandavas in the guise of a beautiful woman.
 She is attracted to Bhima and prays for the reciprocity of her love.
 She alerts the Pandavas to her brother's demands, pleading with them to leave the forest; however, Bhima refuses.
 Impatient at the delay, Hidimba runs towards the Pandavas but is slain by Bhima.
 Hidimbi then approaches Kunti and requests Bhima's hand in marriage.
-The Pandavas agree to the proposal on the condition that once a child is born to Hidimbi, they'd have to continue their peregrinations.
+The Pandavas and Kunti agree to the proposal on the condition that once a child is born to Hidimbi, they'd have to continue their peregrinations.
 Later, Ghatotkacha is born to Hidimbi and Bhima.
 Indra bestows on Ghaṭotkacha prowess enough to be a suitable opponent to Karna.
 Ghatotkacha grows up under the care of Hidimbi.

 Ghatotkacha's wife was Ahilawati.
 According to the Mahabharata, Ghatotkacha has two sons Anjanaparva—who is killed during the Kurukshetra War by the warrior Ashvatthama—and Meghavarna—who survives the war and participates in the ashvamedha of the Pandavas.
 Some accounts note a third son, Barbarika.